Calculate inheritance tax for real estate online: Secure cost advantages in 2025

 • €200,000 for grandchildren (Tax Class I)

-• €20,000 for all other heirs, including siblings, nieces, nephews, and unrelated persons (Tax Classes II and III)
+• €20,000 for all other heirs, including siblings, nieces, nephews, and non-related parties (Tax Classes II and III)

-These allowances can be utilised again every 10 years in the case of gifts, allowing for long-term estate planning.
-Learn about ways to legally avoid inheritance tax to protect your wealth.
-Correct application of these allowances is a crucial step in the calculation.
+These allowances can be reused for gifts every 10 years, allowing for long-term estate planning.
+Find out ways to legally avoid inheritance tax to protect your assets.
+The correct application of these allowances is a crucial step in the calculation.

-With the right figures, you can estimate your anticipated inheritance tax yourself.
-Such a preliminary calculation protects you from surprises and offers you planning certainty.
+With the right values, you can estimate your expected inheritance tax yourself.
+Such a preliminary calculation protects you from surprises and provides planning security.
 Proceed as follows:

-1. Determine market value: Ascertain the realistic market value of the property.
-A professional online valuation from Auctoa provides a quick and data-based foundation for this.
+1. Determine the market value: Establish the realistic market value of the property.
+A professional online valuation by Auctoa offers a quick and data-driven basis for this.

 3. Calculate taxable amount: The result is the taxable acquisition.

-4. Apply tax rate: Multiply the taxable amount by the tax rate applicable to your tax class (e.g., 11% for a child on a value up to €600,000).
+4. Apply tax rate: Multiply the taxable amount by the tax rate applicable to your tax class (e.g. 11% for a child for an amount up to €600,000).

-An example: A son inherits a house valued at €650,000.
+An example: A son inherits a house worth €650,000.
 After deducting the allowance of €400,000, €250,000 remains.
-At a tax rate of 15%, the tax amounts to €37,500.
-A precise valuation that reduces the value to €600,000 would already lower the tax by €7,500.
+With a tax rate of 15%, the tax amounts to €37,500.
+An accurate valuation that reduces the value to €600,000 would already reduce the tax by €7,500.
 Use our inheritance tax calculator for an initial assessment.
-This calculation demonstrates the importance of precise values.
+This calculation shows how important accurate values are.

-The Limits of Online Calculators and the Strength of an Expert Opinion
+The Limits of Online Calculators and the Strength of an Expert Report

-Online calculators are useful tools for initial guidance, but they cannot replace a professional appraisal.
-They often do not take into account individual features such as a backlog of renovations, construction defects, or third-party rights (e.g. a right of residence), which can significantly reduce the value.
-The tax office only accepts proof of a lower market value if it is supported by a qualified appraisal according to § 198 BewG.
-Such a counter-appraisal can reduce the tax assessment by 20-30%.
-Therefore, investing around 0.5% of the property's value in an appraisal pays off quickly.
-Understand the role of the appraisal in inheritance to strengthen your position with the tax office.
+Online calculators are useful tools for a first orientation, but they cannot replace a professional appraisal.
+Often, they do not take into account individual factors such as a backlog of renovations, construction defects, or third-party rights (e.g., a right of residence) that can significantly reduce the value.
+The tax office only accepts proof of a lower market value if it is evidenced by a qualified appraisal according to § 198 BewG.
+Such a counter-appraisal can reduce the tax valuation by 20-30%.
+Therefore, the investment of around 0.5% of the property's value in an appraisal quickly pays off.
+Understand the role of an appraisal in inheritance to strengthen your position with the tax office.
 A detailed appraisal is the basis for further strategic planning.

 Further strategies for legally reducing the tax burden

 In addition to challenging the market value, there are other recognized methods to reduce inheritance tax.
-One of the most effective is the use of tax exemption for the so-called family home.
-If the spouse or a child inherits the property used by the deceased and lives in it for at least 10 more years, the inheritance tax is completely waived.
-For children, there is a limit of 200 square meters of living space.
-Another option is making lifetime gifts, as the allowances can be fully utilized again every 10 years.
-For rented properties, the legislator also grants a standard valuation deduction of 10%, so only 90% of the value is relevant for taxation.
-Are you unsure which strategy is right for you?
+One of the most effective is using the tax exemption for what's known as the family home.
+If the spouse or a child inherits the property used by the deceased and resides in it for at least 10 more years, the inheritance tax is completely waived.
+For children, there is a restriction on living area to 200 square meters.
+Another option is gifting during one's lifetime, as the allowances can be fully utilized again every 10 years.
+For rented properties, the legislator also grants a flat-rate valuation discount of 10%, so only 90% of the value is tax-relevant.
+Are you unsure which strategy suits you?
 The Auctoa ImmoGPT chat offers you a free and non-binding initial analysis of your situation.
 The right strategy can reduce your tax burden to zero.

-Calculating the inheritance tax for a property online in advance is the first step to significant cost savings.
-The key is to proactively verify and correct the often overestimated market value set by the tax office with a data-driven appraisal.
-A reduction in the property value by just 10% can already mean tax savings of several thousand euros.
-Make use of your legal options, from allowances to special regulations such as the family home.
-Act based on data, not the first notification from the tax office – your wealth will thank you.
+Calculating the inheritance tax for a property online in advance is the first step towards significant cost savings.
+The key is to proactively review and adjust the market value, often set too high by the tax office, using a data-driven appraisal.
+A reduction of just 10% in the property's value can already mean a tax saving of several thousand euros.
+Make use of your legal options, from allowances to special regulations like the family home exemption.
+Act based on data, not just the first notice from the tax office – your wealth will thank you.

 FAQ

-What can I do if I can't immediately pay the inheritance tax?
+What can I do if I can't pay the inheritance tax immediately?

-Under certain conditions, you can apply for a deferral of the tax with the tax office.
+Under certain conditions, you can apply for a tax deferral at the tax office.
 This is particularly possible if immediate payment would require the sale of the inherited property.
 A deferral can be granted for up to ten years.

 Yes.
-In an inheritance community, the value of the property is divided among the heirs.
-Each heir can then apply their individual allowance to their share.
-This can significantly reduce the community's overall tax burden.
+In an inheritance community, the value of the property is distributed among the heirs proportionally.
+Each heir can then apply their individual exemption to their share.
+This can significantly reduce the overall tax burden for the community.

-What valuation date does the tax office use for the property?
+What reference date does the tax office use for the valuation of the property?

-For the valuation of the property and the calculation of inheritance tax, the date of death of the deceased is always the decisive date.
-Increases or decreases in value after this date are irrelevant for tax calculation.
+For the valuation of the property and the calculation of inheritance tax, the date of death of the deceased is always the decisive reference date.
+Increases or losses in value after this date are irrelevant for tax calculation.

-Does a right of residence entered in the land register reduce the inheritance tax?
+Does a registered right of residence in the land register reduce inheritance tax?

-Yes, a lifelong right of residence or usufruct reduces the market value of the property, as it limits its use and exploitation.
-The value of this encumbrance is capitalized and deducted from the market value, leading to a lower inheritance tax.
+Yes, a lifelong right of residence or usufruct reduces the market value of the property, as it restricts its use and exploitation.
+The value of this burden is capitalized and subtracted from the market value, which leads to a lower inheritance tax.

 Is the same tax applied to a gift as to an inheritance?

-Yes, the tax rates and allowances for gifts are generally identical to those for inheritances under the Inheritance and Gift Tax Act (ErbStG).
-The significant advantage of a gift is that the allowances can be used anew every 10 years.
+Yes, the tax rates and allowances for gifts are fundamentally identical to those for inheritances, as outlined in the Inheritance and Gift Tax Act (ErbStG).
+The major advantage of a gift is that the allowances can be used anew every 10 years.

 What is the difference between market value and standard value?

-The market value (or 'common value') is the current market value of the property and the basis for the inheritance tax.
-The standard value is an outdated, purely fiscal metric that is only used for property tax and is significantly lower than the market value.
+The market value (or 'common value') is the current market value of the property and the basis for inheritance tax.
+The standard value is an outdated, purely tax-related figure that is only used for property tax and is significantly lower than the market value.

 Subscribe to our newsletter